hapax/hapax.github.io/assets/bloch.md

 \sin\left(\frac{\theta}{2}\right) e^{i\phi}.
 $$

-But the circle map, composed with inverse stereographic projection $p^{-1}$, is precisely the Hopf fibration, which we can write as
+But the circle map $C$, composed with (inverse) stereographic projection $p$, is precisely the *Hopf map* $\pi = p \circ C$:

 $$
 \mathbb{S}^3 \overset{C}{\to} \hat{\mathbb{C}} \overset{p^{-1}}{\to} \mathbb{S}^2.
 $$

-The composition $\pi = p^{-1} \circ C$ is called the *Hopf map*, taking us from a point on the 3-sphere to the point the circle it belongs to is "pasted" onto the 2-sphere.
+In other words, the Hopf map  us from a point on the 3-sphere to the point its circle is "pasted" onto the 2-sphere.
 Since we can choose to embed the circle $\mathbb{S}^1$ into any class
 $\{e^{i\gamma}(\alpha,\beta)\} \subseteq \mathbb{S}^3$, we write the
 full fibration as